 Upon re-employment within 100 days, all unused annual leave is restored to the faculty member, provided the faculty member requests such action in writing and repays the full amount of any lump-sum leave payment received.

-In the event of the death of a faculty member, payment for all unused annual leave at the time of death, up to 352 hours, is made to the faculty member’s beneficiary, estate, or as provided by law.
+In the event of the death of a faculty member, payment for all unused annual leave at the time of death, up to a lifetime maximum of 352 hours, is made to the faculty member’s beneficiary, estate, or as provided by law.

 Jury Duty and Court Appearances

-An appearance as an expert witness for which a faculty member receives professional compensation falls under the policies and rules of the University, and the BOT-UFF Collective Bargaining Agreement relative to outside employment/conflict of interest.
-Such an appearance may necessitate the faculty member requesting annual leave or, if a non-annual leave earning faculty member, may necessitate the faculty member seeking an adjustment of the work schedule.
+An appearance as an expert witness for which a faculty member receives professional compensation falls under the policies and rules of the University, and the BOT-UFF Collective Bargaining Agreement relevant to outside employment/conflict of interest.
+Such an appearance may necessitate the faculty member requesting annual leave or adjusting their work schedule.

 A faculty member involved in personal litigation during work hours must request annual leave.
 A faculty member who does not earn annual leave must seek an adjustment to the work schedule.